6 obstacles you’ll find on your next obstacle course

 2. Ice bath

 This is a pure test of mental and physical grit.
+But that’s why you’re here?!
 Normally you’ll have to slide down into the ice bath and then wade through it and come out the other side.
 The shock of hitting the ice water is immense, but the satisfaction as you wade out the other side knowing you’ve just pushed your limits is enough.

 3. Army crawl

-An army crawl usually makes an appearance in obstacle courses and the trick is to get low, stay low and go quickly.
+An army crawl tends to make an appearance in obstacle courses and the trick is to get low, stay low and go quickly.
 Normally they’ll come with a boat load of mud that you’re crawling through, so try and pick your path through it all.
 To prepare for these obstacles, core exercises help so add in planks and bear crawls to your training plan.

 4. Inverted walls